sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-schedule/augment-event-data-with-hooks.md

 Accept-Ranges: bytes
 {{< /code >}}

-With your NGINX service running, you can configure the webserver check.
+With your NGINX service running, you can configure the hook.

 ## Create a hook